virgilvox/octoblu_tutorials/meshblu/pi/read.md

 ```

-4. Open Nodeblu and configure the following flow: Inject > Javascript > SkyNet gateway
+3. Open Nodeblu and configure the following flow: Inject > Javascript > SkyNet Out (in this node add the UUID/TOKEN of your gateway)

 ![cursor_and_nodeblu](https://cloud.githubusercontent.com/assets/1184415/4019977/463abd7a-2a9b-11e4-9ed4-00ca95af2663.png)

-5. Add this logic to the javascript function:
+4. Add this logic to the javascript function node:

 ```
 msg.subdevice="alljoyn";